bookmark_borderWallis Simpson and her Cartier Cats

 When she died in 1969 her vast jewellery collection was inherited by her children but as she had wished, the Joyas de Pasar passed to Maria de Las Mercedes as the de facto new Queen.

 However, the complexities of Spanish politics meant that when the monarchy was restored in 1975, Maria did not become Queen of Spain.
-It was not until 1983, when the situation had improved that her daughter in law Queen Sofia began to wear Queen Ena’s Diamond Earrings.
+It was not until 1983, when the situation had improved that her daughter in law Queen Sofia began to wear Queen Ena’s Diamond Bracelets

 When her husband King Juan Carlos abdicated in 2014, Sofia still retained the title of Queen but not the position.

-This now belonged to her daughter in law Queen Letizia and just as the Countess of Barcelona had done, Sofia handed over the Joyas de Pasar to the new Queen.
+The bracelets now belonged to her daughter in law Queen Letizia and just as the Countess of Barcelona had done, Sofia handed over the Joyas de Pasar to the new Queen.

 Princess Leonor will be the next owner of these earrings but she will have the distinction of wearing it as the first Queen Regnant of Spain since 1868.